emmagarvey32911/stylegan2-ada/README.md

-## StyleGAN2 with adaptive discriminator augmentation (ADA)<br>&mdash for use in the Art and AI research Group at the University of Vermont
+## StyleGAN2 with adaptive discriminator augmentation (ADA)<br> for use in the Art and AI research Group at the University of Vermont
 ### Art and AI Research Group Documentation

+Include Documentation for Art & AI work here!